coq-community/lemma-overloading/README.md

 File containing a whole bunch of overloaded lemmas to automate the verification of imperative programs using Hoare Type Theory.
-The main technicalities in this file are covered in Section 5 "Solving for functional instances".
+The main technicalities in this file are covered in Section 5 &quot;Solving for functional instances&quot;.

 ### `noalias.v`

-File containing all the automated lemmas described in Section 6 "Flexible composition and application of overloaded lemmas".
+File containing all the automated lemmas described in Section 6 &quot;Flexible composition and application of overloaded lemmas&quot;.

 ## Bonus track

-The files below didn't make it to the paper but deserve attention.
+The files below didn&#39;t make it to the paper but deserve attention.

 ### `auto.v`